Order of the National Hero (Antigua and Barbuda)

 The Most Exalted Order of the National Hero is an Antiguan and Barbudan order of chivalry recognising pre-eminently distinguished service to Antigua and Barbuda or to humanity at large.
-The present Order was established and constituted by the Parliament of Antigua and Barbuda under the National Honours Act 1998. which received Royal Assent from the Governor General of Antigua and Barbuda on 31 December 1998.
+The present Order was established and constituted by the Parliament of Antigua and Barbuda under the National Honours Act 1998. which received Royal Assent from the Governor-General of Antigua and Barbuda on 31 December 1998.

 History

 The Order of the National Hero was first established and constituted by the Parliament of Antigua and Barbuda under the National Heroes Act 1994.
 This Act was repealed and the Order was re-established and re-constituted under the National Honours Act 1998, which was amended in 2000, 2001 and 2015.
 Persons who were members of the Order before the 1998 Act came into force became Knights or Dames Companion of Order.

 Composition

-The Order is composed of the Sovereign, Chancellor and one single class of Knights Companion (KNH) or Dames Companion (DNH).
+The Order is composed of the Chancellor and one single class of Knights Companion (KNH) or Dames Companion (DNH).

-The Governor General of Antigua and Barbuda is ex officio Chancellor of the Order.
+The Governor-General of Antigua and Barbuda is ex officio Chancellor of the Order.
 Membership is open to only citizens of Antigua and Barbuda and there may be no more than three living members at any one time.